 High-resolution Wireless Video Surveillance System for Hawaii’s Waikoloa Resort

-Keener Technologies, a leading security systems integrator in Hawaii, and the giant Waikoloa Beach Resort recently completed the installation of a large wireless megapixel video surveillance system covering an area of several miles.
+Blackhawk Security, a leading security systems integrator in Hawaii, and the giant Waikoloa Beach Resort recently completed the installation of a large wireless megapixel video surveillance system covering an area of several miles.
 This project required that video be transmitted over multiple hops from a number of parking lots, beachfront areas, and entry-exit ways to a centralized Main Office location for storage and both local and remote retrieval over the internet.
-Qorvus Qlite_MB outdoor bridges, Qnode outdoor wireless mesh routers, Mobotix and Arecont cameras, and Milestone VMS were utilized in this project.
+Qorvus Qlite_MB outdoor bridges, Qnode outdoor wireless mesh routers, Qbridge hi-speed wireless bridges, Mobotix and Arecont cameras, and Milestone VMS were utilized in this project.

 The Qorvus wireless solution was selected because it uniquely offered not only Megapixel-resolution video without the need for buried fiber-optic cable, but also complete design, documentation, and pre-configuration services, allowing Keener technicians to install the complete system in three phases over a period of just a few weeks.